respawn-app/FlowMVI/docs/plugins.md

 parent coroutine that wanted to send the action.

 * Return null to veto the processing and prevent other plugins from using the action.
-* Return another action to replace action with another one and continue with the chain.
+* Return another action to replace `action` with another one and continue with the chain.
-* Return the action to continue processing, leaving the it unmodified.
+* Return `action` to continue processing, leaving it unmodified.
 * Execute other operations using `PipelineContext`

 ### onException